Wednesday, 1 June 2016

 It’s five years now since I blogged about local blue plaques in an earlier post here wondering whether Budleigh Salterton should follow the example of other British towns and have a standardised blue plaque to honour notable residents of its past.

-Unveiled: (l-r) Cllr Courtney Hughes, Roger Saunders, Budleigh’s Mayor Cllr Chris Kitson, Clly Lynda Evans, Anita Jennings, Cllr Alan Dent, and blogger Michael Downes
+Unveiled: (l-r) Cllr Courtney Richards, Roger Saunders, Budleigh’s Mayor Cllr Chris Kitson, Clly Lynda Evans, Anita Jennings, Cllr Alan Dent, and blogger Michael Downes

 The latest to be remembered in this way is the architect Colonel William Hatchard-Smith.
 The plaque, on the town’s Public Hall, was unveiled on 23 May 2016 by the Mayor of Budleigh Cllr Chris Kitson in a ceremony attended by other local councillors and by local resident and Friend of the Museum Anita Jennings, who originally made the suggestion that the architect should be honoured.